vicchig/StudentAgenda/Documentation.md

 #### Attributes
 * __`String name`__:           name of this goal
 * __`String text`__:           description of this goal
 * __`DateTime dueDate`__:      due date of this goal.
 The raw format of this object is "yyyy-mm-ddThh:mm:ss:nnnn" and so special getter methods should be used to access the full date.
-Access directly to this object is provided as a convinience in case a specific attribute (such as the month) is needed.
+Access directly to this object is provided as a convenience in case a specific attribute (such as the month) is needed.
 * __`String _status`__:        status indicating that the goal is in one of these states: "IN_PROGRESS", "COMPLETED", "COMPLETED_LATE" and "IN_PROGRESS_LATE"
 * __`String _courseID`__:      ID of Course object that this goal belongs to
 * __`String _courseWorkID`__:  ID of the CourseWork object that this goal is associated with.